Node Monitoring

 In the following form you don't need to change anything but the URL.

--button in the main navigation and select import
+Please click the Plus-button in the main navigation and select import.

-We will use the HydraDX Dashboard and to load it you simply input the id 14158
+We will use the HydraDX Dashboard layout, so simply input the id 14158 and hit the Load-button.

 You don't need much configuration here, just make sure Prometheus is used as the datasource.